Amhrán na bhFiann: Origins

 The sheet music was first published in late 1916 by Whelan and Son, in an arrangement by Cathal Mac Dubhghaill (Cecil Grange MacDowell).
 In December 1916 in New York City, Victor Herbert published his own piano and orchestral arrangements under the title "Soldiers of Erin, the Rallying Song of the Irish Volunteers", on the instigation of R. F. O'Reilly, an Irish priest.
 O'Reilly arranged for proceeds to go to the Gaelic League, but paid royalties to Kearney and Heeney once he discovered they were the authors.
 With later cheques from the US, Kearney earned "not much more than £100".
 The song's first commercial recording was made in New York City in early 1917 by George Potter and commissioned by Ellen Byrne De Witt, a prominent Irish-American businesswoman.
-Margaret Skinnider, in her 1917 memoir of the rising, called it the "Volunteer Marching Song" and said "I have been told the men in the rising of '67 also sang it."
+Margaret Skinnider, in her 1917 memoir of the rising, called it the "Volunteer Marching Song" and (incorrectly) said "I have been told the men in the rising of '67 also sang it."

 By 1917, according to Séumas Robinson, the song was being parodied by British soldiers in Ireland. Éamon de Valera's platform at the June 1917 East Clare by-election featured a large banner with the opening two lines.
 That October the Irish Volunteers allied with Sinn Féin under de Valera and during the Irish War of Independence (1919–21) the Volunteers evolved into the Irish Republican Army (IRA).
 The song's popularity led to its being called the "Sinn Féin anthem".
 Copies were confiscated by British security forces as seditious.
 Carl Hardebeck played it unannounced on Low Sunday 1918 in St Peter's Cathedral, Belfast.
 Victor Herbert's version was well known to Irish Americans by 1919, when de Valera arrived as President of Dáil Éireann of the self-proclaimed Irish Republic.
 In the 1922–23 Civil War, the IRA split into the "National Army" of the nascent Irish Free State and the "Irregulars" loyal to the defunct Republic.
 Both sides continued to sing "The Soldier's Song".
 After the war, it remained popular as an Army tune, and was played at many military functions.